 Samsung, Motorola, and Google have all released foldable smartphones, while Apple is the only major company that hasn’t entered the market.
-That’s why Motorola has seen more and more iPhone users switching to its new Razr line, with a 20% share.
+That’s why Motorola has seen more iPhone users switching to its new Razr line, with the latter accounting for 20 percent of the market.

 Motorola's foldable smartphone is luring iPhone users